Skip to content

 • Companies with highly engaged employees enjoy 26% higher employee productivity (Watson Wyatt, 2009)

-• Highly engaged employees are twice as likely to be top performers
+• Highly engaged employees are far more likely to be rated as top performers

-• Three-quarters of engaged employees exceed expectations in performance reviews
+• A large share of engaged employees exceed expectations in performance reviews

 Building Engagement Through Wellness